echoprotocol/bm-scripts/readme.md

 ### Core dumps

 For generating core dumps, you should write core pattern by next command on your host: `echo '/tmp/core.%t.%e.%p.%P' | sudo tee /proc/sys/kernel/core_pattern`

+### Debugging

+For getting just backtrace you can use one of next methods:

+* Use `docker exec -it echonode{n} /bin/bash` to get access to container and run `gdb -p $PID command`.
+* You can get access to process inside container from your host using nsenter: `sudo nsenter -t $HPID -m -p gdb -p $PID`, where `$HPID` - it is host pid and `$PID` - it is pid inside container.

+This methods give you backtrace, also there is available to put breakpoints, but no source code available.
+For fully debuggin use next method:

+* run `gdb /path/to/echonode` and inside gdb run next command `(gdb) target remote | docker exec -i echonode{n} gdbserver - --attach $PID`, this give you opportunity to debug process inside container with source code.